ePages-de/epages-devportal/beyond-essence/help-center/design-and-formatting.md

 background_image: index.jpg
 ---

-The design and the formatting in the Help center differs in some points from the design and style of the software.
+The design and the formatting in our Help center differs in some points from the design and style of our software.

 ## Keep the formatting structured and simple

 Even though there are plenty of formatting options for the help articles, we'd like to keep the overall appearance structured and simple.
 Meaning that we use the _Standard_ font size for general text sections.
-For headers, we use the predefined header sizes starting with _Header 2_ as _Header 1_ is too big.
+For headers, we use the predefined header sizes starting with _Header 2_ (as _Header 1_ is too big).

-Additionally, we differentiate between two groups of elements:
+Furthermore, we differentiate between two kinds of elements:

 - Elements that the user has to select, e.g. buttons, checkboxes, menu items, or radio buttons.
 These elements are written in bold.

-- Elements that are mentioned to support the navigation of the user or that are used as labels, e.g. cards, views, and input field.
+- Elements that are mentioned to navigate the user, e.g. cards, views, and input fields.
 These elements are written in italics.

 ## Use a consistent layout for screenshots and images

 Images can say more than a thousand words.
 This is also true for screenshots and images in our articles.
-With the visuals, our explanations and instructions are easier to understand.
+With visuals, our explanations and instructions are easier to understand.
 For an even better understanding, the images and screenshots should have the same layout and highlighting in each article.
 This way, the user is used to the design and can concentrate on the content.